From Appalachian State University Policy Manual

 4.8.1 The University distinguishes between noncommercial printed material, the primary purpose of which is to inform or educate members of the University community, and commercial printed material.
 The University reserves the right to limit or deny the distribution of material that is intended to solicit the purchase of or investment in goods, services, real property, or other commercial materials.

 4.8.2 Any individual or group, whether affiliated with the University or not, may distribute at any open, exterior campus space, the use of which is not otherwise restricted or scheduled under this Policy, without registration or advance approval, any written materials on the condition that such materials are informational and not for commercial purposes.
-Any written materials distributed by a group or organization must include the name of the group or organization on the materials.
+Any group or organization that distributes written materials pursuant to this section is encouraged to include the name of the group or organization on the materials.

 4.8.3 Publications of University-affiliated groups may be distributed or sold at any open, exterior campus space, the use of which is not otherwise restricted or scheduled under this Policy, without registration or advance approval.